MicrosoftDocs/well-architected/well-architected/security/networking.md

     -   Avoid FQDN Service Tags where practical.
 However, when you do use them, use the "regional" variant.
 It allows communication with all endpoints of that service.

-    -   Use IP Groups to define sources that *must* share the same rules over the life of that IP Group.
+    -	Use IP Groups to define sources that must share the same rules over the life of that IP Group.
 In this way, IP Groups should reflect your segmentation strategy.

-    -   Only override the **Infrastructure FQDN** *allow* rule if absolute egress control is required in your workload; doing so will have a realibility tradeoff as Azure platform requirements change on services.
+    -	Only override the Infrastructure FQDN **allow** rule if absolute egress control is required in your workload; doing so will have a reliability tradeoff as Azure platform requirements change on services.

     > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**: Azure Firewall can impact your performance.
 There might be significant latency from rule order, quantity, TLS inspection, and others.
     >